ChristosHadjichristofi/Grades-Blockchain-dApp/README.md

 ## Functions of Smart Contract
 * addRecord: To add grades information of a school's course at a specific exam period
 * retrieveCourseGrades: Retrieve the grades information of a specific course
-* retrieveNodePermissions: Retrieves wallet's permissions (hasAccess, isMaster)
+* retrieveUserPermissions: Retrieves wallet's permissions (hasAccess, isMaster)
 * retrieveParticipants: Retrieve all participants and their permissions
-* addNetworkNode: Starts a vote so as a new wallet can participate in the network and interract with the contracts
+* addNetworkUser: Starts a vote so as a new wallet can participate in the network and interract with the contracts
 * voteAdd: Vote for or against a candidate
 * voteList: Retrieve all ongoing votes that you didn't vote